 Tips for Visiting Plitvice Lakes National Park

-Here are our 15 tips for visiting Plitvice Lakes National Park:
+Here are our 15 tips for visiting Plitvice Lakes National Park with kids:

 2) Watch your kids carefully: There are very few handrails on the boardwalks and even those are built for adults.
 The boardwalks can get super crowded and are full of people who are late for their tour bus or aggressively jostling for their Instagram photo, so common courtesy isn’t always afforded to others.
 If your kids aren’t paying attention (and really, whose kids pay attention?), they will get in the way of someone in a hurry.